How Level III tests binding constraints, rebalancing choices, and implementation tradeoffs.

 Level III portfolio-construction questions usually become manageable once you identify the binding constraint.
 Until then, every answer choice can sound partly right.
 The exam often gives you several true statements and asks which one actually governs the portfolio decision.

-Candidates often memorize the IPS categories but then write weak responses because they do not rank them.
 If liquidity is binding, a clever tax observation may not matter.
 If legal or mandate restrictions are absolute, a higher-return alternative may be irrelevant from the start.

 | Constraint | What it usually controls | Common weak-answer pattern |